Handle Appeals

 Field (* required)TypeDescription

-appealer_id*StringID of the user that submitted the appeal
+appealer_id*StringID of the user that submitted the appeal.

-appeal_reasonStringUser-submitted blurb about why they are appealing
+appeal_reasonStringUser-submitted blurb about why they are appealing.

 appeal_context*JSON ObjectRelevant data to be displayed so the appeal can be processed.